nikoschalikias/STM32F103C6_CAN2/README.md

-## Atolic IDE
+## Atollic IDE

 ----
-Atoliic IDE was free when this project was created
+Atollic IDE was free when this project was created
 <p align="center">
 <img
 src="img/01.PNG"